Colossal Media

 Colossal Media is a hand-painted outdoor advertising company which operates billboards, sign paintings and mural paintings in the United States.
-The company was founded by Adrian Moeller and Paul Lindhal in 2004, and is headquartered in Brooklyn, New York.
+The company was founded by Adrian Moeller and Paul Lindahl in 2004, and is headquartered in Brooklyn, New York.
 The company has over 100 locations in the United States.
 They reportedly create more than 400 to 500 murals yearly.
 Kelly Peppers is the CEO of the company.

 History

 Colossal Media was founded in 2004 by advertising painter Paul Lindahl and, his friends and Mass Appeal magazine publishers, Adrian Moeller and late Patrick Elasik.
 The co-founders started the business from a garage in Park Slope area of Brooklyn painting murals for video games, beverages, and street artists.
 As of 2018, Colossal Media leased 120 walls in 100 locations in United States with 80 employees in all of its offices.
 By 2019, it was the leading hand-painted outdoor advertising company worldwide.

 Colossal Media has worked with brands including Stella Artois, Apple, Nike, Coca-Cola, Google, Delta, Samsung and Gucci, artist Ed Ruscha and have also painted a mural for the cover of New York's 2016 Fall Preview issue.